 King Street West and Dufferin Street

-Work is expected to start in early September and continue into mid-October 2025 for approximately six weeks.
-During this time, the King Street West and Dufferin Street intersection will close to through traffic.
-Parking will not be permitted within the work zone.
+During this time, the intersection of King Street West and Dufferin Street will be closed to through traffic.
+Parking will also not be permitted within the fenced work zone.

 Work hours and noise